John Julien

 Luckily, you don’t have to start from scratch.
 If you’re looking to document more of your company’s policies and procedures, you’ve come to the right place.

-Working for ScreenSteps — a knowledge ops solution that helps your business capture and share SOPs — I understand how critical documenting your company procedures is.
+Working for ScreenSteps — a Knowledge Ops Platform that helps teams create, share, and maintain trusted SOPs — I understand how critical documenting your company procedures is.

 So, how do you start documenting your SOPs?
-Where should you get started?
+Where should you begin?

 Here are 12 examples of common SOPs.
 Use these examples to guide you.
 They cover a variety of different situations and industries.
 Then download the free SOP templates here to start documenting your standard operating procedures today.